-All over the world, businesses are starting to come around to realizing that enforcing environmentally conscious initiatives are good for business.
+All over the world, businesses are starting to realize that enforcing environmentally conscious initiatives is good for business.
 Going eco-friendly will make your company appeal to a wider variety of customers and improve brand loyalty among existing clientele.

 Environmentally-conscious practices can help improve the efficiency of your business operations, lower the cost of running the business by saving on materials, and improve the working conditions of your employees.